-Cashews are delightfully sweet and creamy nuts that are crunchy and full of health benefits!
+Enjoy a cashew with all its health benefits and it is delightfully sweet and creamy.
+Cashews are nuts that are crunchy and full of health benefits!
 All over the world, these delicious exotic nuts are found in many cuisines as they add flavour and texture.
 They are the fourth most consumed nut in the world.
 Cashews are one of the superfoods with many health benefits.
 Let’s explore some of them.

 1. Great for Heart Health